DiscordGuide/discordguide.github.io/README.md

 # DiscordGuides.us #
 ### Assistance with the world of DiscordApp #

-If you are curious about the guides, check out our [server](https://discord.gg/zXsAHTd) and [site](httpL//discordguide.us) .
+If you are curious about the guides, check out our [server](https://discord.gg/zXsAHTd) and [site](https://discordguide.us) .

-If you are looking for a pastrami bagel... you're out of luck, but we have guides.
+If you are looking for a pastrami bagel... you're out of luck, but we do have guides.

 *Guides for [Discord](https://discordapp.com)*

 ### Contributing

 If you'd like to contribute to the guides, our guides are currently stored in the `content` directory.
 Just fork, make your changes, commit them to your branch, and then make a pull request.
 Simple.